Language: EN

 1.1 - Passing by value, a value type

-Case 1, let’s pass a value type variable.
-For the example I’m going to use an integer, a simple int.
-But it could be any value type.
+Case 1, let’s pass a variable of value type.
+For the example, I’m going to use an integer, a simple int.
+But any value type would work.

 paso-por-valor-referencia-3